Skip to main content

 There are number of treatments available to treat diabetes.
 Treatments are individualized based on factors such as age, overall health, and presence of other medical conditions.

-For persons with Type 1 diabetes, where the pancreas does not produce insulin, insulin injections are prescribed at the time of diagnosis whereas for those with Type 2 diabetes, insulin and/or medications are prescribed depending on the impairment of glucose metabolism.
-Physical exercise and balanced diet also plays important role in treatment.
+For Type 1 diabetes, insulin injection is prescribed whereas for Type 2 diabetes, insulin or medications are prescribed.
+Physical exercise and balanced diet also play important role in treatment.

 Individuals with Type 1 diabetes will need insulin therapy throughout their life.
 There are many types of insulin: